Getting kids active and learning through nature play

 “They’re doing outdoor activities that are built into the curriculum; so kids are learning maths, literature, science, anything you can imagine,” explains Griffin Longley, CEO Nature Play Australia.

-First joining forces to celebrate the world’s first National Day of Real Play, and then last year launching OMO Outdoor Classroom Day, OMO reached over 219,000 Australian children with thousands of schools around the world taking lessons outside and prioritising playtime.
-Over 2.3 million children worldwide took part.
+First joining forces to celebrate the world’s first National Day of Real Play in 2016 and then launching OMO Outdoor Classroom Day in 2017, OMO reached over 219,000 Australian children with thousands of schools around the world taking lessons outside and prioritising playtime.

 The next Outdoor Classroom Day will be held on November 7, 2019.
 Visit the website and help to build a movement that gets children everywhere outdoors to play and learn every day!